ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

-We are underwhlemed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing that transitions Ubuntu MATE to GTK 3.20 and some of the pipes are still leaking.
+We are underwhlemed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing that transitions Ubuntu MATE to GTK 3.20.
 It really isn't very interesting from an end-users perspective.

-We know there are bugs and we'll be focusing on fixing as many issues as we can on the lead up to Beta 2 and the final release of Ubuntu MATE 16.10.
-The 16.10 development was all about the migration to GTK3+ and create the new foundations for our *"retrospective future"*.
+From this point forward we'll be focusing on fixing as many issues as we can on the lead up to Beta 2 and the final release of Ubuntu MATE 16.10.
+The 16.10 development cycle was all about the migration to GTK3+ and creating the new foundations for our *"retrospective future"*.

 We are preparing Ubuntu MATE 16.10 (Yakkety Yak) for distribution on [October 13th, 2016](https://wiki.ubuntu.org/YakketyYak/ReleaseSchedule)